lilulamili/STATY_AI/README.md

 **9. Run STATY.AI**
    Type the following command in the terminal: `streamlit run staty_ai.py`
    The app will open in your default browser `http://localhost:8075/`

+**STATY.AI portable version:** For a user-friendly, ready-to-run option, consider downloading the portable version of STATY.AI.
+Information on obtaining the portable version can be found [here](https://github.com/lilulamili/STATY_AI/wiki/STATY.AI).